healthy-chicken-saladeers/rag_detective/README.md

 Granular instructions on how to run the `scraper` container alone are located in:
 * [docs/gcp-docker-commands.md](./docs/gcp-docker-commands.md)

+# Setting Up a Google Cloud Function

+Google Cloud Functions are part of the serverless offerings from GCP, which enable us to build and deploy code without managing the underlying infrastructure.
+With Cloud Functions, we can run our individual code snippets, or functions, in response to specific events without the need to manage a server, making development more streamlined and efficient.

+For our project, we've created a custom Cloud Function designed to retrieve scraped data from our GCS bucket, process it using the Llama Index / Weaviate, and subsequently query the document to extract meaningful responses based on its content.

+**Overview of how to setup this process**:
+1. **Preparation**: Make sure you have a GCP account and a project ready in GCP.
+2. **Initialization**: Begin the process in the Google Cloud Console and choose your project.
+3. **Function Creation**: Designate properties like the function's name, region, and authentication methods.
+4. **Configuration**: This involves setting up the runtime environment and integrating the OpenAI API key.
+Here, you'll also replace the default code with our custom logic.
+5. **Deployment**: After configuring, you'll deploy the function, which provides you with a unique URL endpoint for execution.
+6. **Testing**: Use the provided URL to test the function's output, ensuring it's returning the expected results.
+7. **Monitoring**: GCP offers tools to keep track of the function's performance, helping you identify any potential issues.

+For the detailed, step-by-step guide with images, please refer to our [comprehensive documentation.](./docs/gc-function-instructions.md)

 # Web Scraper

 This Python project provides code for web scraping, which extracts data from webpages for data analysis.
 The main codebase consists of two parts: